 But there is more: flaxseed pudding is SO healthy!
 These tiny seeds provide a heaping dose of healthy fats, lots of fiber and even some plant-based protein.
 Also very rich in lignans, a well-known compound with some anti-cancer properties.

-Flaxseeds also have a naturally pleasant taste with a strong nutty flavor and even some sweet notes.
+Flaxseeds also have a naturally pleasant taste with a nutty flavor and even some sweet notes.
 This pudding also features vanilla extract, a little sweetener and is made using plant-based milk for a nice creamy and rich texture.
 Makes for a healthy and filling breakfast, snack or even dessert.

 Hope you give it a try 🙂

-Why you'll love this recipe
+❤️ Why you'll love this recipe

 - Delicious way to eat more plant-based omega-3.

-- Great for meal-prep and perfect for breakfasts on-the-go.
+- Great for meal prep and perfect for breakfasts on the go.

 - Kids love it and great for toddlers/babies.